Scottish Hunting Laws

 What Is The Current Legislation On Fox Hunting In Scotland?

-This is despite the SNP being the party that held back a free vote being held on repealing or relaxing the current English and Welsh hunting laws in 2015 by David Cameron, they did this by confirming that the party would vote AGAINST the move, as opposed to abstaining as they had initially suggested.
+Despite the weaker legislation, it was the SNP that were the party that held back a free vote being held on repealing or relaxing the current English and Welsh hunting laws in 2015 by David Cameron, they did this by confirming that the party would vote AGAINST the move, as opposed to abstaining as they had initially suggested.

-Under the Scottish rules, whilst hunting foxes on horseback is banned, the hunt can ‘flush to guns’ which essentially means that hounds can be used to ‘flush’ foxes from cover such as woods out into the open, to be shot by a trained marksman when it is safe to do so – the difference here between the Scottish and English law is that Scottish hunts can use an unlimited number of hound to do so, as opposed to 2.
+Under the Protection Of wild Mammals Act, whilst the traditional hunting of foxes on horseback is banned, the hunt can exploit an exemption known as ‘flushing to guns’.
+This exemption allows the use of dogs to flush foxes from cover such as woods out into the open, to be shot by a trained marksman when it is safe to do so.

-This is taken advantage of regularly, with hunts in Scotland being regularly observed hunting foxes with no guns or marksmen, meaning they are hunting illegally.
-The Scottish people are strongly against fox hunting, with 84% of people believing that fox hunting should not be made legal again – this gives great hope for a future strengthening of the ban.
+The Scottish population are strongly against fox hunting, with 84% of people believing that fox hunting should not be made legal again – this gives great hope for a future strengthening of the ban.

 What Can I Do To Prevent Illegal Fox Hunting?